Risk of thromboembolic events after protocolized warfarin reversal with 3-factor prothrombin complex concentrate and factor VIIa

 Fingerprint

-Dive into the research topics of 'Risk of thromboembolic events after protocolized warfarin reversal with 3-factor prothrombin complex concentrate and factor VIIa'.
+Dive into the research topics of 'Risk of thromboembolic events after protocolized warfarin reversal with 3-factor PCC and factor VIIa'.
 Together they form a unique fingerprint.

 Cite this